lb0o/website/content/en/docs/getting-started/install-cozystack.md

     Settings provided in the example are sane defaults that can be used in most cases.

 There are other values in this config that you don't need to change in the course of the tutorial.
-However, lets overview and explain each value:
+However, let's overview and explain each value:

 -   `metadata.name` and `metadata.namespace` define that this is the main [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) of Cozystack.
 -   `root-host` is used as the main domain for all services created under Cozystack, such as the dashboard, Grafana, Keycloak, etc.
 -   `api-server-endpoint` is the Cluster API endpoint.
 It's used for generating kubeconfig files for your users.
 It is recommended to use routable IP addresses instead of local ones.
 -   `data.bundle-name: "paas-full"` means that we're using the Cozystack bundle `paas-full`, the most complete set of components.
-    Learn more about bundles in [bundles overview and comparison]({{% ref "/docs/guides/bundles" %}}).
+    Learn more about bundles in the [Cozystack Bundles reference]({{% ref "/docs/install/cozystack/bundles" %}}).
 -   `data.expose-services: "dashboard,api"` means that we want to make Cozystack dashboard (UI) and API accessible by users.
--   `ipv4-pod-cidr` is the pod subnet used by pods to assign IPs.
--   `ipv4-pod-gateway` is the gateway address for the pod subnet.
--   `ipv4-svc-cidr` is pod subnet used by managed services to assign IPs.
--   `ipv4-join-cidr` is the `join` subnet, a special subnet for network communication between the Node and Pod.
+-   `ipv4-*` are internal networking configurations for the underlying Kubernetes cluster.

+You can learn more about this configuration file in the [Cozystack ConfigMap reference]({{% ref "/docs/install/cozystack/configmap" %}}).

 {{% alert color="info" %}}
 Cozystack gathers anonymous usage statistics by default.
 Learn more about what data is collected and how to opt out in the [Telemetry Documentation](/docs/operations/telemetry/).